Frequently Asked Questions

 Are you offering a graduate portfolio program?

 Yes!
-We started offering graduate courses in Fall 2018, though the offerings and frequency of such grad courses may vary by semester - in other words, we may NOT be offering graduate courses every semester.
+We started offering graduate courses in Fall 2018, though the offerings and frequency of such grad courses may vary by semester.
+In other words, we may not be offering graduate courses every semester.
 You'll have to check the schedule to find out.

 Are there opportunities to UA or TA with CID?

-Maybe!
+Possibly!
 Send us an email at firstname.lastname@example.org to check.
 Sometimes we have opportunities for grad students with relevant experience to TA our courses if our undergraduate course enrollments merit it.